-This topic describes how to create a workflow, create nodes in the workflow, and configure the dependencies.
-After you create a workflow, you can use the DataStudio service to further compute and analyze data in the workspace.
+This topic describes how to create a workflow, create nodes in the workflow, and configure node dependencies.
+After you create a workflow, you can use the DataStudio service to compute and analyze data in the workspace.

 Create a workflow